-As of December 31, 2021, the Company is no a litigant or a party involved in the following cases.
+As of December 31, 2022, the Company is no a litigant or a party involved in the following cases.

-- 1. Lawsuits that can negatively affect the assets of the Company or its subsidiaries amounting to more than 5% of equity as of December 31,2021 - 2.
-Lawsuits that can significantly affect the business operations of the Company but cannot be assessed in numbers
+- Lawsuits that can negatively affect the assets of the Company or its subsidiaries amounting to more than 5% of equity as of December 31,2022 - 2.
+Lawsuits that can significantly affect the business operations of the Company but cannot be assesses in numbers